go2null/redmine_aggregate_workflow_rules_on_status_transition/README.md

-# redmine_block_issue_updates_when_closed
+# redmine_aggregate_workflow_rules_on_status_transition
-Redmine plugin to block issue field updates if the issue is closed.
+Redmine plugin to aggregate workflow rules when the status of an item changes